-This Lemon Braised Leeks Recipe is a beautiful and unique side dish.
+This Lemon Braised Leeks recipe is a simple, beautiful and unique side dish.
 Easy to prepare, it’s quite lovely alongside steak, chicken or fish dishes.

 Whether onions are red and small, golden and large, or green, white and long, we typically think of them as being an ingredient in a finished dish.